 If you have selected the option Translation Service will deliver translations automatically using XML-RPC when the translation is ready in Cloudwords, it will be delivered to your website automatically.
 This means you are not required to click anything, simply wait until the translation is complete.

-If you have selected the option The site will fetch translations manually, each time you want to download translations you must first open Translations Dashboard (WPML->Translation Management), then scroll down and click the Get completed translations button.
+If you have selected the option The site will fetch translations manually, each time you want to download translations you must first open Translations Dashboard (WPML->Translation Management) and click the Check status and get translations button.

 Current job status can be found on the Translation Jobs tab in the Status column.